 Ang Kwento Ni Merced

-After 20 years in the pharmaceutical industry, Dr. Milagros Daez Sevilla, a lover of sweets, decided to open her own bakeshop.
-Knowing nothing about pastries (other than that she enjoyed eating them), she solicited advice from her drugstore’s neighbouring businesses, and proceeded to hire a couple who used to work at a successful Manila bakery.
-On September 24, 1972, Merced Bakehouse, named in honor of her mother, Mercedes Daez, was born.
+After 20 years in the pharmaceutical industry, Dr. Milagros Daez Sevilla, a lover of sweets, decided to open a bakeshop.
+Knowing nothing about pastries (other than that she enjoyed eating them), she solicited advice from her drugstore’s neighboring businesses and proceeded to hire a couple who used to work at a successful Manila bakery.

 Family Stories